pbrisbin/dotfiles/README.md

 I now use a symlink approach (via my [dotfiles][] script) which symlinks a subset of these dotfiles (specified by a mapping file on each machine) to the correct locations under `~/` and `/root/`.
-See the comments in this script for more details if you're intested.
+See the comments in this script for more details if you're interested.

 ### Note